mckellardw/uTAR_lite/README.md

 Lightweight pipeline for discovering new features in single-cell and spatial transcriptomics data.

 ## Description
-This is a lightweight version of the workflow for [TAR-scRNA-seq](https://github.com/fw262/TAR-scRNA-seq) that just generates a count matrix for unannotated transcriptionally active regions (uTARs).
+This is a lightweight version of the workflow for [TAR-scRNA-seq](https://github.com/fw262/TAR-scRNA-seq) by Michael Wang. `uTAR_lite` just generates a count matrix for unannotated transcriptionally active regions (uTARs).
 We removed a few of the dependencies and sped up the runtimes.

 Right now, it only works for datasets which have already been aligned with [STARsolo](https://github.com/alexdobin/STAR/blob/master/docs/STARsolo.md).
 All output files are saved into the output directory (```/path/to/sampleID/TAR```).